 Figure 3: Test log from the GET request

 As we can see in the body of the response we have an ID section with the number 4 as value.
 As our test was a success we can confirm that we got the information from the server about the user with the ID of 4.
+Let’s move on with the Robot Framework API test process.

 Next we are going to make a couple GET requests where we get all the users that have information on the server and where we limit them to a certain number: